pppillai/pp-eye/README.md

 * Given:
     * hello service default exposed port is 8080.
     * hello service accepts option -addr :portnumber
+    * hello service accepts a single argument for get call and returns the "Hi there, <arg>!"

 * Solution:
     > *all solution described are run on macOS Catalina(Darwin) 10.15.6*